TorqIT/pimcore-vm-setup/README.md

 ## NGINX setup
 The `nginx` directory contains a setup for a Dockerized NGINX webserver.
 Prior to setting this up, ensure that any other webservers on the VM are disabled - for example, to disable an existing NGINX installation, run `sudo systemctl disable nginx`.
 It may then be prudent to copy/move the contents of `nginx` into `/etc/nginx`.
 Navigate into the directory and run `docker compose up -d` to setup the webserver.

+### Certificates
+The `volumes` section of the `docker-compose.yml` file contains a mapping of the `certs` folder into the `/etc/nginx/certs` folder inside the container.
+HTTPS certificate files can be placed here, and will automatically be associated with the domain(s) of your Pimcore app.
+If your certificate files are kept in a specific directory (or multiple directories) elsewhere on the VM, this mapping can be modified.

 ## GitHub Actions Runner
 The `github-actions-runner` directory contains two scripts for setting up this VM as a self-hosted GitHub Actions Runner.
 Follow these steps:
 1. Navigate into the directory.